grannycart/by-sound-alone_source/documentation/notes-on-sub-diagrams.md

 ## diagram edits to make:
 * [ ] adjust sub layouts so engines are balanced around the middle of the boat. maybe cargo bays on both ends?
 	* in most subs, the rear ends are heavy with the engines, and they need to use leaded weight in the front --- at least until new equipment is installed
+	* this issue can also be addressed through trim and main ballast tanks
+		* the cargo subs could/SHOULD be designed to run empty with flooded forward tanks to counter-balance the engines, and empty those tanks when there's a full cargo load.
 	* does this sub have saddle tanks? or single hull? or double hull?
 	* see: https://www.scienceabc.com/innovation/how-does-a-submarine-dive-resurface-and-navigate-underwater.html
-* [ ] adjust sub layouts to get the bridge, control room, and conning tower right
+* [X] adjust sub layouts to get the bridge, control room, and conning tower right
-	* see notes below in style section
 * [X] add top-deck big cargo-loading hatch to big smuggler sub
 * diagrams revs (reminders from during initial book writing):
 	* [ ] add 'sail' label to diagrams (since it's a technical term you use often in the book)
 	* [ ] add 'bridge' label to top of the sail (since it's a technical term you use often in the book)
 	* [ ] make sure label diagram for sonar compartment includes navigation and radar as well
 	* [ ] add 'sleeping racks' to labels on diagram? (since it's a technical term you use often in the book)
-	* [ ] make sure the Gnat has an airlock escape trunk
 	* [ ] add a dotted line to Prospect showing where ballast tanks are outside the pressure hull
-	* [ ] move the Gnat motor switch lever labels aft of the engine
-	* [ ] add pigeon coop to Gnat? (don't forget pigeon hatch)
-	* [ ] change cargo 'bays' to cargo holds
 * Prospect:
+	* [X] change cargo 'bays' to cargo holds
-	* [ ] add title for diagram
+	* [X] add title for diagram
 	* [ ] add some cargo boxes in cargo hold and smuggler's hold
+	* [ ] add diesel exhaust pipe at back of sail (with little shutter open)
-	* [ ] add/adjust scale
+	* [X] add/adjust scale
-	* [ ] add stairs up from forward battery room to cargo bay
+	* [X] add stairs up from forward battery room to cargo bay
-	* [ ] change 'cargo bay' label to 'cargo hold'
+	* [ ] create stairs and ladders to replace sketch lines
 		* [ ] make a line used for stairs that looks more like a steep ladder
+	* [X] change 'cargo bay' label to 'cargo hold'
 	* [ ] label above engine rooms: piping and equipment run
 	* [ ] Add little X mark lines to trim tanks / fuel ballast, like US Subs does
+	* [ ] add dive plane outline?
 	* [ ] Add main ballast valves? (might be tough if the main ballast isn't shown)
 	* [ ] make fine adjustments to catwalk: should hang about 2 meters down/ 2/3s of a deck level
 	* [X] Add cargo hatch in deck, catwalk to cargo hatch